-The assessment will use the best available data and sophisticated modelling techniques to determine whether long-term water availability has changed, and if so, whether there has been a disproportionate effect either on the environment or allocations to people and industries consuming water.
+The assessment will use the best available data and modelling to see if long-term water availability has declined, and if there has been a disproportionate effect either on the environment or allocations to people and industries consuming water.
 These assessments will also check if waterway health has deteriorated because of changing streamflow patterns.

 If the assessment identifies that either of these two issues has happened, we will hold a review to see how we can balance the needs of the environment and everyone in Victoria who needs water for drinking, farming or other business (also called “consumptive use”) The review will be open and consultative and will consider relevant social, environmental and economic needs.